top of page

 Step Three: Spend the money and carry out your project

-* Expenses beyond approved amount are your responsibility
+* Expenses beyond the approved amount are your responsibility.

 * Spending in a timely manner/by your due date is critical.